 see our groups publication list for 3 recent publications.

-Courses I enjoy teaching in the Department of Earth and Planetary Science include EPS 103/203, "Introduction to Aquatic and Marine Geochemistry"; EPS C82 "Oceans", EPS 24 "Oceans in the News".
+Courses I enjoy teaching in the Department of Earth and Planetary Science include EPS 103/203, "Introduction to Aquatic and Marine Geochemistry"; EPS C82 "Oceans", EPS 24 "Oceans in the Media".
 I am EPS marine science track advisor.

 What I like most about oceanography is that I need to draw on all my undergraduate basics (math, physics, chemistry, biology, computers, engineering...) to answer the difficult questions about where carbon goes in the ocean.
 There are always new things to discover and we've just only begun.

 I really enjoy going to sea and bicycling in the Berkeley Hills.
-The forested hillslopes of the Angelo Coast Range Reserve are amazingly fun as well.

 1971 B.Sc (Hon) - Chemistry, University of British Columbia